 Narrated with seductive confidence and subversive wit, Fake Accounts challenges the way current conversations about the self and community, delusions and gaslighting, and fiction and reality play out in the internet age.

 LAUREN OYLER’s essays on books and culture have appeared in The New Yorker, The New York Times Magazine, London Review of Books, The Guardian, New York magazine’s The Cut, The New Republic, Bookforum, and elsewhere.
-Born and raised in West Virginia, she now divides her time between Brooklyn and Berlin.
+Born and raised in West Virginia, she now divides her time between New York and Berlin.